chansiawwei/funxyz-token-conversion/README.md

 # Crypto Token Swap Interface

-A React-based web application that allows users to explore potential crypto token swaps by entering a USD amount and selecting two tokens to see their equivalent values.
+A React-based web application that allows users to explore potential crypto token explorer by entering a USD amount and selecting two tokens to see their equivalent values.

 ## 🚀 Live Demo